 “We’ve always thought of ourselves as weak.”
 Jenkins said.
 I couldn’t restrain my strangled bleat of disbelief.
-“Well, by the standards of a lot of species on Earth, we ARE weak. ‘horses’ can carry more, ‘Dogs’ can run further and scent better, most prey species worth hunting could crush an incautious hunter if they turned to fight, and any of the apex predators will happily eat human.
+“Well, by the standards of a lot of species on Earth, we ARE weak.
+‘Horses’ can carry more, ‘Dogs’ can bite harder and scent better, most prey species worth hunting could crush an incautious hunter if they turned to fight, and any of the apex predators will happily eat human.
 Our closest evolutionary cousins are much stronger than us.
 We just happen to be the ones who figured out brain power, tool use and teamwork to overcome those challenges.”
 He scratched his tattoo.
 “And we have other weakness…”

 “What is that?”
 Vedreg asked.
 I couldn’t tell if he had failed to notice the human’s discomfort, or if he simply didn’t care.